Business or Pleasure? Designing the Future of Travel

 - Emphasis on Sustainable Design

 A major trend in hotel design has been a return to more natural, ecological solutions.
 By 2030, hotels will need to reduce their carbon footprint by 66% to comply with the Paris Climate Agreement.
-In many ways, hotels are leading the way in sustainable travel.
-Eco-friendly hotels are driven not only by new sustainable policies but also by consumers.
-69% of travelers actively seek sustainable travel options.
-More travelers, regardless of why they’re traveling, are looking for ways to lower their carbon footprint and make more environmentally-friendly choices, which may include sustainable building design, increased use of renewable energy, addressing single-use plastic, and responsible water use.
+Eco-friendly hotels are driven not only by new sustainable policies but also by consumers, as 69% of travelers actively seek sustainable travel options.
+More travelers, regardless of why they’re traveling, are looking for ways to lower their carbon footprint and make more environmentally friendly choices.
 Travelers are often in tune with whether a hotel has any positive impacts on the local environment and cultural heritage or any benefit to local economies.

 - Digital Innovation